clue/commander/README.md

 // matches: user dump clue
 // matches: user dump hello world
 ```

+The above does not require any arguments, it works with zero or more arguments.

 You can add any number of optional short or long options like this: